 Resources

-Led by the hashtag #itswhatyoudontsee, the campaign features four short videos that focus on one Aboriginal family and tells the story of family violence in the home and the impact it can have on the children in the family and their relationships in and outside the home.
+These four short videos focus on one Aboriginal family and tell the story of family violence and its effect on relationships, both inside and outside the home.
 The stories were written by Aboriginal script writers and feature Aboriginal and Torres Strait Islander actors who themselves have lived the impacts of family violence.

 The impact of family violence on children and young people are complex.
 It can affect their behaviour, their development, their relationships, their emotions, their learning, their thoughts and their physical health.
 Experiencing violence in childhood also significantly increases the risk of being both a victim and a perpetrator of violence in adulthood.